choyiny/cscd01.com/src/content/syllabus.md

 - [Slack](https://utsc-cscd01.slack.com/join/signup#/domain-signup)

-The slack #general channel is the best place to ask technical questions, and general questions about the course, assignments and labs.
-For personal issues, please private message the instructor.
+The slack #general channel is the best place to ask technical questions, and general questions about the course, assignments and project.
+For personal issues, please private message either instructor.
 I try to respond by the end of the next day.
 However, due to volume, it may take longer, especially on weekends.

 - [Anonymous Feedback Form](https://forms.gle/jo2WahYMYh7RdgSi9)